vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-errors.md

 ##### Error Message:

 ```
-Invalid domain name: "<input>", valid domain names must be letters, numbers, and hyphens, joined by dots, and terminate with a dot.
+Invalid domain name: "<input>", valid domain names must be letters, numbers, underscores, and hyphens, joined by dots, and terminate with a dot.
 ```

 ##### Details:

 Fully qualified domain names, must be comprised of **labels**, separated by dots.
-A **label** is a combination of letters, digits, and hyphens.
+A **label** is a combination of letters, digits, underscores, and hyphens.
 They must also be absolute, which means they end with a dot.

 Syntax: